Introducing our TBMs

 A tunnel boring machine (TBM) is a machine that is used to excavate tunnels.
 TBMs can bore through a variety of ground conditions, from hard rock to sand.

-Each TBM is equipped with a state-of-the-art navigation system that will ensure they dig accurately along the tunnel alignments.
-They are staffed and monitored 24 hours a day, 7 days a week, and fully equipped with staff facilities, including an office, kitchen and toilets.
+Each TBM was equipped with a state-of-the-art navigation system that ensured they dug accurately along the tunnel alignments.
+They were staffed and monitored 24 hours a day, 7 days a week, and came fully equipped with staff facilities, including an office, kitchen and toilets.

-What type of TBMs will be used for the Metro Tunnel?
+What type of TBMs were used for the Metro Tunnel?

-The Metro Tunnel Project will use mix shield TBMs – commonly known as slurry TBMs – that are purpose-built to suit the local ground conditions.
+The Metro Tunnel Project used mix shield TBMs – commonly known as slurry TBMs – that are purpose-built to suit the local ground conditions.
 Once the TBM's cutterhead bores through the ground, the excavated material will be mixed with slurry and transported back to the above-ground slurry treatment plant.

 The excavated material is then separated from the slurry and transported to a disposal site.

 What is the geology like?

 The geology of the area is variable.
-The TBMs will be required to excavate through soft soils such as Coode Island Silt, and hard basalts under the Yarra River and in some sections of the western alignment.
+The TBMs were required to excavate through soft soils such as Coode Island Silt, and hard basalts under the Yarra River and in some sections of the western alignment.
 Many sections of the tunnel alignment feature a ‘mixed-face’ geology, which is both parts hard and soft.

 How big were the TBMs?

-Each TBM is 7.28 metres in diameter, weighs more than 1,100 tonnes and is 120 metres long - as long as 3 E-Class trams end-to-end.
+Each TBM was 7.28 metres in diameter, weighed more than 1,100 tonnes and reached 120 metres in length - as long as 3 E-Class trams end-to-end.

-The heaviest component is the cutterhead, which weighs 100 tonnes and acts as a drill that can tunnel through rock six times harder than concrete.
-The face of the cutterhead is 7.28m in diameter.
+The heaviest component was the cutterhead, which weighed 100 tonnes and acted as a drill that can tunnel through rock six times harder than concrete.
+The face of the cutterhead was 7.28m in diameter.

 How fast did the TBMs travel?

-On average the TBMs will move around 10 metres every 24 hours.
+On average the TBMs moved around 10 metres every 24 hours.

-How many people will be operating each TBM?
+How many people were needed to operate each TBM?

-A crew of up to 10 people, including a TBM operator, will work on the TBM at any one time.
+A crew of up to 10 people, including a TBM operator, worked on each TBM at any one time.

 Our TBM names